"The hours of folly are measured by the clock, but of wisdom, no clock can measure."

 So now you have Exes (advanced) and Ohs (not ready) in the same room, and the teacher doesn't know whether to "shit or go blind" as they say on the streets.
 Who is her audience?
 Does she talk down to the Ohs while boring the bejeebers out of the Exes?
 Does she attempt (probably unsuccessfully) to elevate the discourse to the Exes' level while baffling and intimidating the Ohs?

-When the teacher grades papers (should she actually do this), does she spend 35 minutes highlighting and annotating the misplaced Ohs' blunders in diction, syntax, logic, exemplification, coherence and structure?
+When the teacher grades papers (if she actually does), does she spend 35 minutes highlighting and annotating the misplaced Ohs' blunders in diction, syntax, logic, exemplification, coherence and structure?
 And does the teacher know what these things actually mean and how they should be used effectively?

 And, having driven herself to distraction foolishly trying to find, identify, edit and revise all the errors that make up Ohs' well-intentioned Pandemonium of Nonsense, does she do Ex the disservice of using her essay -- part Cicero, part Fitzgerald -- as a sabbatical from the rigors of discouraging the Oh from ever writing again?